 Debt management programs offer you some relief from annoying phone calls from your creditors.
-Once your creditors enter into an agreement through a DMP, they will be more confident that you’ll repay your debts.
+Once your creditors agree on a DMP, they will be more confident that you’ll repay your debts.
 As such, they will stop contacting and harassing you.

 You Can Avail Of Affordable Interest Rates

-Credit counselors have the expertise and knowledge when it comes to negotiating with creditors to make your debt payment more affordable.
-When you enroll in a debt management program, you can avail of lower interest rates through a successful negotiation by your credit counseling agency.
+Credit counsellors have the expertise and knowledge when it comes to negotiating with creditors to make your debt payment more affordable.
+When you enroll in a debt management program, you can avail of lower interest rates through a successful negotiation by your credit counselling agency.

 Exorbitant interest rates on your unsecured debts can drastically increase the amount you have to pay every month.
 But, with a DMP, the lower interest rate on your debt will reduce your monthly payment.